Last updated on October 31, 2025

 1996 World Champion | Illustration by Christopher Rush

-Magic cards have been collectibles for a long time.
+Magic cards were collactibles from the start.
 Some players spend absurd amounts of money to own specific cards.
 Anyone who’s played MTG for almost any length of time has heard of the OG cards.
-The ones that were the most powerful back in the day, along with being some of the rarest.
+The ones that were the most powerful back in the day, and so happen to be some of the rarest.

 This still applies today since these cards will never see another printing thanks to Wizard’s policy on the Reserved List policy.
 There are expensive commons with unexplained value.
 With Modern Horizons 2 and, more specifically, Garth One-Eye, the community has found that we can still play with some of their effects, even if it’s not in their original form.